ImpulseAdventure/GUIslice-Builder/README.md

 For example, between a slider and the listbox.

 ### Bug Fixes for 0.17.0
+- Issue `#174` Crash when input non-ascii chars when you first didn't change to font that supports unicode.
+Note you still must select an appropiate font before enterring characters or they will appear as blanks.
+- Issue `#174` Crash when deleting a base page.
+- Issue `#174` Crash if you are inside color chooser and click on blank space inside recent colors box.
-Setting a Grid positions minor or major to a width or height of zero caused crashes.
+- Setting a Grid positions minor or major to a width or height of zero caused crashes.

 ### Enhancements for 0.16.0